STEP Program - Striving for Success

 The combination of work experience and blindness-related skills--along with fun-filled activities such as cookouts, swimming, mall excursions, and various other outings--will foster self-confidence and independence in blind teens.
-During the week of July 10 through July 16, students will attend the national convention of the National Federation of the Blind in Orlando, Florida.
+From July 3-8, students will attend the national convention of the National Federation of the Blind in Orlando, Florida.
 This exciting conference will allow them to meet thousands of competent blind people from across the country.
 The students will also have the chance to participate in a wide variety of informative seminars and youth-oriented social and other activities.
 At the close of the program, parents will be REQUIRED to attend a Parents’ Weekend which will enable them to discover how much their children have learned throughout the summer.
 The STEP program is designed to provide invaluable work experience, friendships, opportunities for personal growth, and cherished memories.

 Training will begin June 10 and conclude August 4.
 We recognize that there may be some overlap between the start and/or conclusion of our program and school district dates.
 If accepted, we are happy to coordinate with a student’s school district in this regard.

 Due to limited space, we cannot guarantee that every applicant will be granted enrollment, and applicants must have an open case with their state’s vocational rehabilitation agency or other funding entity to cover program costs.

 "Together, we are changing what it means to be blind."
 Check out STEP and find out how.

 Once your student is accepted into the program, you can pay his or her fee online.
 You the button below to pay by credit card.